-Fighting Antimicrobial Resistance (AMR)
+Antimicrobial Resistance (AMR)

-AmCham EU urges the Croatian Presidency to continue focusing on the growing cross-border public health threat posed by AMR.
+AmCham EU urges the European Parliament to continue focusing on the growing cross-border public health threat posed by AMR and to set up an intergroup dedicated to facilitating the development of solutions to tackle this issue.
 The EU can and should serve as a leader in the fight against AMR.
-The Croatian Presidency should work together with Member States and the European Commission to promote antibiotic stewardship and preserve the effectiveness of existing treatments.
+The European Parliament should work together with Member States and the European Commission to promote antibiotic stewardship and preserve the effectiveness of existing treatments.

-In addition, Member States should work with the European Commission to expand and better coordinate surveillance tools.
+In addition, the European institutions play a crucial role in expanding and better coordinating surveillance tools.
 The broader and more effective use of vaccines and new technologies can be a vital tool to reduce AMR.
 AmCham EU stresses the need to stimulate R&D in new antibiotics, vaccines and rapid diagnostics through new economic models and incentives to manage the issue of AMR sustainably for the long term.